Quick Takeaways

 Graph Memory: From External Graph Stores to Built-In Entity Linking

 Graph memory in AI agents was largely experimental in 2024.
-By 2026, the production pattern has changed.
+By 2026, the production pattern will have changed.
 The important shift is not “every agent now needs a graph database.”
 It is that memory systems are moving beyond pure vector similarity.

-The distinction is still useful.
 Vector memory retrieves semantically similar facts.
 Graph-style memory retrieves facts through entities and relationships.
+Both are useful; neither is sufficient alone.

 Multi-Scope Memory: The API Design That Stuck